UC-Davis-molecular-computing/scadnano/README.md

   * **DNA sequences:**
     Exports a file containing DNA sequences.
 A few defaults are available, but it is not very configurable.
 For more advanced control, the Python scripting package can be used to customize how DNA sequences are exported.

+    By default the DNA sequences will be output in the same order strands appear in the `.sc` file.
+A few defaults are available to output them in another order based on their 5' or 3' ends' helix index and case offset.

 * Help

   * This contains links to various web sites associated with scadnano, which contain its documentation.